-Stay in the loop, sign up for email updates about new items, events and competitions
+Stay in the loop and register for email updates about events, competitions and all things poetry.

 Royal Festival Hall (Level 5), Southbank Centre, LondonOpen Tuesday - Sunday from 11am to 8pm